Sane and ethical business owners don’t just want the money:

-Building or running a business can be hard, but it should never be complicated, because that’s just no good for the mind.
+Building or running a business can be hard, but it should never be complex, because that’s just no good for the mind.

 Simple is good.

-The fewer moving parts in anything, the easier it is to run the thing, test it, find flaws or bottlenecks, and fix and optimise.
+The fewer moving parts in anything, the easier it is to run the thing, test it, find flaws or bottlenecks, and fix & optimise.